Drones in Indian Agriculture

-The Indian Agricultural sector is the most important sector as it amounts to a staggering 18% of India’s Gross Domestic Product (GDP) and also provides employment to 50% of the national human workforce.
+- The Indian Agricultural sector is the most important sector as it amounts to a staggering 18% of India’s Gross Domestic Product (GDP).
+It provides employment to 50% of the national human workforce.
 India is also the world’s largest producer of pulses, rice, wheat, spices, and spice products.

 |4335.47||4860.94||5869.41||2690.74||2011 – 2019||INR Billion||Quarterly|

-Our country is dependent on agriculture so much, has yet to tap into the real potential of agriculture, because of improper methods of monitoring crops and the irrigation patterns and the pesticides required to be applied.
-The introduction of Drones in the agricultural sector will mean that we will be able to monitor the crop health, irrigation patters required, water stress in the plants, soil condition, and other factors that can be accurately studied and prevention or execution of proper methods can be implemented.
+- Our country is dependent on agriculture so much, has yet to tap into the real potential of agriculture, because of improper methods been applied.
+The introduction of Drones in the Indian Agriculture sector will mean that we will be able to monitor crop health, soil conditions.
+Also, other factors that can be accurately studied and prevention or execution of proper methods can be implemented.

-India still new to the Drone technology, does understand the importance of this and the state governments along with startups and private firms are collaborating with the farmers in helping them through various schemes such as the Agri-scheme put forth by the Maharashtra state government.
-The Tamil Nadu government also tracing similar steps is collaborating with students of Anna University to manufacture custom drones to spray pesticides to combat the fall army menace which will first try out in Peramblur district.
+- India still new to Drone technology, does understand the importance of this, and the state governments along with startups and private firms are collaborating with the farmers.
+To help them through various schemes such as the Agri-scheme put forth by the Maharashtra state government.
+The Tamil Nadu government also tracing similar steps is collaborating with students of Anna University to manufacture custom drones to spray pesticides to combat the fall army menace.

 Drone use in indian agriculture